Infantry Corps (Malaysia): Standard Infantry Battalions

 The Standard Infantry Battalions (Batalion Infantri Standard) form the core and largest component of the Malaysian Army's assault infantry.
 These battalions are distributed across the country and placed under the command of army brigades.
 They are trained and equipped for both offensive and defensive operations, with particular emphasis on jungle and urban warfare in line with Malaysia's diverse terrain.

 In peacetime, standard infantry battalions also support civil authorities, undertaking tasks such as assisting during natural disasters, maintaining public order, securing national borders, and safeguarding key areas of strategic interest.

 In 2022, the Border Regiment's battalions were reorganised and upgraded from Border Security Infantry Battalions to Standard Infantry Battalions.
 This restructuring allowed them to be integrated into infantry brigades and deployed in full infantry operations.

 At present, the Malaysian Army fields 38 standard infantry battalions.
 Their organisation follows the principles of the Universal Infantry Battalion Structure adopted by many modern armies, including NATO members, albeit with modifications tailored to Malaysian conditions and operational requirements.

 Ceremonial Infantry Battalions

 The Ceremonial Infantry Battalions (Batalion Infantri Istiadat) are infantry units assigned primarily to ceremonial and state functions.
-Their responsibilities include providing guards of honour, participating in military parades, and serving as royal guards.
+Their responsibilities include providing guards of honour, participating in military parades, and serving as foot guards to the King of Malaysia.
 Stationed in Kuala Lumpur, they represent the most senior battalions of their respective corps and regiments.

-Their principal duties involve formally receiving both foreign and local dignitaries, guarding the Istana Negara, and supporting civil authorities within the capital when required.
+Their principal duties involve formally receiving both foreign and local dignitaries, guarding the Istana Negara, and supporting police and other civil authorities within the capital when required.

-At present, two battalions perform public duties: the 1st Battalion, Royal Malay Regiment, and the 1st Battalion, Royal Ranger Regiment, both of which fall under the 12th Ceremonial Brigade.
+At present, two infantry battalions perform public duties: the 1st Battalion, Royal Malay Regiment, and the 1st Battalion, Royal Ranger Regiment, both of which fall under the 12th Infantry Brigade (Foot Guards).